Hotel Torni

 Hotel Torni (lit.
-'Hotel Tower') is a historical hotel located in Kamppi, Helsinki, Finland, and a part of the Sokos Hotels hotel chain.
+'Hotel Tower') is a historical hotel located in Kamppi, Helsinki, Finland, and a part of the Sokos Hotels chain.
 When opened in 1931, it became the tallest building in Finland, a position it maintained until the completion of the new Neste headquarters in neighboring Espoo in 1976.
 It remained the tallest building in Helsinki until it was overtaken by Itäkeskuksen maamerkki in 1987.
 The interior of the building was completely renovated in 2005.
 It is located in central Helsinki, in the so-called Helsinki Design District.